Clawctl

 "Tool calling doesn't work"

 Not all models support structured tool calls.
-Use:
+These have native tool-use support:

 Cost Comparison